Melody McCray-Miller

-Melody McCray-Miller (November 18, 1956) is an American politician from the state of Kansas.
+Melody McCray-Miller (November 18, 1956 – February 21 2026) was an American politician from the state of Kansas.
 A Democrat, McCray-Miller represented the 89th district in the Kansas House of Representatives from 2005 through 2013.

 Early life and education

 McCray-Miller received her BA in Psychology from the University of Houston and a secondary school teaching certificate from Wichita State University.
 Her father was Billy McCray, a longtime state legislator who died in 2012.

 Political career

 Prior to her election to the House, McCray-Miller served as a Wichita city commissioner and on the local school board.
-She serves on the Executive Board of the Center for Health and Wellness, the Advisory Board for Wichita Children's Home, and the Grant Chapel A.M.E.
+She served on the Executive Board of the Center for Health and Wellness, the Advisory Board for Wichita Children's Home, and the Grant Chapel A.M.E.
 Steward Board.

 In 2023, she filed to run for the at-large seat on the District 259 school board in Wichita.
 She advanced from the five-candidate primary on August 1, 2023, with 54% of the vote, more than 30 points ahead of second-place finisher Brent T. Davis, who will join the November runoff for the seat.